nekwebdev/firmware-presets/ardupilot/Speedybee F405 WING/posttune.md

 If you are tuning for maximum performance, once you have completed the tuning of NAVL1_PERIOD you can increment NAVL1_PERIOD by 1 and then modify NAVL1_DAMPING in steps of 0.05 to get the response you want.
 Do not decrease NAVL1_DAMPING too much - it is unlikely you will need a value below 0.6.

-Setup the desired cruising speed and throttle in FBWA.
-This can be adjusted using the TRIM_PITCH_CD parameter to get level flight at the desired throttle level.
-If cruising speed is too great, lower throttle and increase TRIM_PITCH_CD until altitude is constant, or vice-a-versa.
-Set the TRIM_THROTTLE to that throttle value.

-In FBWA, do a full throttle full back stick climb (you can also lower this throttle value with THR_MAX if full throttle seems excessive).
-Set LIM_PITCH_MAX such that you maintain close to the cruising speed, or at least not less than a safe flying speed.
-Note the steady state climb rate, and set TECS_CLMB_MAX to 80% of that value for margin at low battery.
-You can set lower pilot demanded climb rates with FBWB_CLIMB_RATE, but you want TECS to have the maximum capability of you aircraft for sudden altitude demand changes, like switching to RTL, to maximize its climbing ability in order to get out of bad situations.

 Set TECS_PITCH_MAX to LIM_PITCH_MAX.